myh1010/EASY-Cloud-Drive/README.md

 # EASY-Cloud-Storage
-A minimalist network cloud storage system using font aswsome
+A minimalist network cloud storage system using python and font aswsome icon